Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/wand-of-magic-detection.md

 aliases: ["Wand of Magic Detection"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-211. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+211. Available in the SRD and the Basic Rules."
 ---
 # Wand of Magic Detection
 *Wand, minor, uncommon*